-- Price – mid-range and affordable for most coffee fans
+- Price: mid-range and affordable for most coffee fans

-- Reliability – won’t let you down when you most need them
+- Reliability: won’t let you down when you need them most

-- Flexibility – allow you to customize your drink
+- Flexibility: allow you to customize your drink

-One thing to take into account is the number of drinks the machine can make you back-to-back.
+One thing to take into account with these machines, though, is the number of drinks the machine can make you back-to-back.
 If you want to make several lattes at a time, look for a machine that has two boilers; one for the espresso and one for steaming the milk.
 A single boiler machine is fine if you only want to make a latte for yourself, but it will be too slow if you need to make multiple drinks.

 For the dedicated home baristas who appreciate the art of brewing, we recommend semi-automatic machines.